Jeadie/Jeadie.github.io/reading.md

 - Bad Blood by John Carreyrou
 - Lying by Sam Harris
 - Flash Boys by Michael Lewis
-- The Economics of Inequality by Michael Lewis
+- The Economics of Inequality by Thomas Piketty
 - Fooled by Randomness by Nassim Nicholas Taleb